Nick-Fanelli/HarmonyEngine/README.md

     ```shell
     make
     ```
-* Run the Excecutable
+* Run the Executable
     ```shell
-    ./HarmonyEngine
+    ./HarmonyEditor/HarmonyExecutable
     ```

+    ***Note: Make sure you run the executable from the build directory!***
 ---

 ### Getting Started with Windows